 Level 1 Market Data

-- Bid price: The highest posted price someone is willing to buy an asset at.
+The highest posted price someone is willing to buy an asset.

-- Ask price: The lowest posted price someone is willing to sell an asset at.
+The lowest posted price someone is willing to sell an asset.
 Also called the "offer price."

 Scalpers, or traders who trade based on changes in how other traders are bidding and offering, use Level II data, which provides multiple levels of bids and offers.